AtsKotzen/TaoDAO-NFT/README.md

 Copy the entire `cloudFunctions.js` file and paste it into the Cloud Function option on your server in Moralis.

-Then install the "Sync and Watch Contract Events" plugins under the Plugins section on your server for the four events in `TaoDAONFTMarketplace.sol` using the table names "ArtworkForSale", "ArtworkSold", "ArtworkPriceChanged", and "ArtworkRemoved".
+Then install the "Sync and Watch Contract Events" plugins under the Plugins section on your server for the four events in `TaoDAONFTMarketplace.sol` using the table names "artworkAdded", "artworkSold", "priceChanged", and "ArtworkRemoved".
 For help with adding plugins refer to [this video](https://www.youtube.com/watch?v=zn7_AYf_28E&t=819s) starting at 11:00 min.

 Once successfully added you can now simulate users interacting with TaoDAONFT locally!

+## TODO:
+- Fix "my profile" link
+- Fix URL to show NFT on IPFS link

 ## License